Xilinx/Vitis_Accel_Examples/host/data_transfer/details.md

 * The behavior of OpenCL function calls that enqueue commands that write or copy to regions of a memory object that are mapped is undefined.

 `clEnqueueMigrateMemObjects` is another API used to transfer data between host and the kernels.
 It does immediate migration of data to DDR memory when it is called rather than when the kernel is enqueued for execution.
+Using this command reduces the latency of the application.
 ```c++
 q.enqueueMigrateMemObjects({buffer_mem}, 0 /* 0 means from host*/ ));
 q.enqueueMigrateMemObjects({buffer_mem}, CL_MIGRATE_MEM_OBJECT_HOST));